|

 The three cars were lightly modified compared to the production vehicles - the engines were detuned to enable them to cope with low ocatane fuels, rear wings featured cutaway wheelarches to enable rear wheels to be changed without removing the wings, hydraulic pipes were mounted inside the cabin, modified dashboards were fitted with additional instrumentation and the obligatory `roo bars'.

-On November 24th 1968, at Crystal Palace in London, Miss Australia flagged away the first car, a Ford driven by Bill Bengry.
-The Marathon had started!
-A total of 92 cars were entered.
+On 24th November 1968, at Crystal Palace in London, Miss Australia flagged away the first car, a Ford driven by Bill Bengry.

 The first leg of the great adventure was the run from Crystal Palace in South London to the Channel port of Dover.